Skip to main content

 Make a Donation

-Your support can help us accelerate the discovery of a cure and bring hope to countless families affected by Leigh Syndrome.
+Your support can help us accelerate the discovery of a cure and bring hope to countless families affected by Leigh syndrome.
 Together, we can drive groundbreaking research, fund innovative treatments, and move closer to a future where a cure is within reach.

 Donate